-Candles
+Candles/Incense

-- The use of unlit candles as room decorations is strongly discouraged due to fire safety. - Burning candles in resident rooms and public spaces is prohibited. - Burning candles for religious purposes may be permitted with restrictions and with prior permission from the Residence Life Coordinator or Area Coordinator of the hall. - Also see "Incense, " listed below.
+- The use of unlit candles as room decorations is strongly discouraged due to fire safety. - Burning candles and incense in resident rooms and public spaces is prohibited. - Burning candles for religious purposes may be permitted with restrictions and with prior permission from the Residence Life Coordinator or Area Coordinator of the hall. - Burning incense for religious purposes or smudging may be permitted with restrictions and with prior permission from the Residence Life Coordinator or Area Coordinator of the hall.